am1tyadav/Neural-Network-from-Scratch-Python/README.md

 ## Predictions, Evaluations and Plots

 You can use the `model.evaluate(X, Y)` method to evaluate your test set(s).
 This returns a `float` accuracy score.
 You can use the `model.predict(X)` method to get predictions on new data.
 This will return a numpy array with the predicted labels (0 or 1).
 There are three plotting methods you can use after training to plot cost, accuracy and learning rate called `method.plot_cost()`, `method.plot_acc()` and `method.plot_alpha()`

+## Activation Functions

+Currently, all the hidden units will have *relu* activation function and the output layer has the *sigmoid* activation function